zzonyo/trust-docs-test/source/index.html.md

 - For public interface to get market data such as  Get Kline data, Get Market Data Overview, Get Contract Information,Get market in-depth data, Get premium index Kline, Get real-time forecast capital rate kline, Get basis data, Get the last Trade of a Contract and so on：

-   (1) For restful interface：800 times/second for one IP at most
+   (1) For restful interfaces：all products(futures, coin margined swap, usdt margined swap and option) 800 times/second for one IP at most

    (2)  The rate limit for “req” request is 50 times/s at most.
 No limit for “sub” request as the data will be pushed by server voluntarily.